 The PWCB has a variety of mental health clinicians who offer psychotherapy.
-Our graduate-level interns provide therapy for a range of $5-50 based on need.
-Our seasoned therapists offer services for a range of $110-$150.
+Our partnership with The Shaw Institute provides graduate-level interns who support women and families for a range of $5-50 based on need.
+Our seasoned therapists offer services for a range of $60-$170.
 Our partner providers offer multi disciplinary services at ranging fees.
 Info can be obtained by visiting their personal websites.

 We accept payment in the form of cash, check, or credit card.
 Credit card payments include an additional 2.7% processing fee.
 HSA and Flex spending accounts are accepted.
 Paying ahead for multiple visits is always an option.